"If You're Very Clever, No One Knows You've Used It": The Social Dynamics of Developing Generative AI Literacy in the Workplace: Discussion

-Supporting user discoverability is a well-established problem in the domain of software learning, particularly for complex, feature-rich software \cite{mcgrenere2000, mackamul2023}, and we argue that there are parallels and lessons which could be drawn from the current literature to help understand how this issue manifests in the context of GenAI tools.
-One simple explanation for what we observed could be that our participants' experiences uniquely reflect the issues faced by users transitioning from traditional, graphic user interface and feature-based software applications, to tools with generative and far more powerful capabilities.
+One explanation for what we observed could be that our participants' experiences uniquely reflect the issues faced by users transitioning from traditional, graphic user interface and feature-based software applications, to tools with generative and far more powerful capabilities.
 A software application is traditionally developed with pre-defined purposes, functionalities, and workflows by the developers \cite{goransson1986, nouwens2018}, which may or may not fully meet the needs of the users.
 Knowledge workers typically engage in high levels of application-switching in order to address the needs of a particular task, particularly if applications do not provide the functionalities they need to access \cite{jahanlou2023}.
 Challenges with discovering novel GenAI use may therefore be an issue of users navigating with these previous constraints, and not recognising the potential for GenAI's capabilities to be extended beyond the existing modalities, tasks, and domains that they currently use it for.
 For example, work by Renom \cite{renom2023} highlights that users' abilities to re-purpose and craft alternative practices within a tool can often be limited by their biases and their own prior knowledge of other digital environments, as well as interface cues.
 It may therefore have been challenging for our participants to learn to recognise that GenAI tools do not share the constraints common to other software.
 In such cases, improving education and understanding of the underlying technological model lowering barriers to exploration could help to mitigate these potential fallacies in understanding.